microsoft/vscode-azurestorage/README.md

 ## Preview Features

 * Deploy to static website
-  * To enable this feature, click File (Code for Mac) > Preferences > Settings and edit the setting `azureStorage.preview.staticWebsites` to be true.
+  * To enable this feature, click File (Code for Mac) > Preferences > Settings (`CTRL+,` or `CMD+,`) and add the setting `azureStorage.preview.staticWebsites` set to true.
-    Static websites are an Azure preview feature that is only supported in some regions (e.g. West Central US), and only for GPv2 storage accounts."
+    Static websites are an Azure preview feature that is only supported in some regions (e.g. West Central US), and only for GPv2 storage accounts.

-  * Known issue: If "Configure Static Websites..." displays a blank web page on the Azure portal, the storage account probably does not support static web pages.
+  * Known issue: If "Configure Static Websites..." displays a blank web page on the Azure portal, the storage account does not support static web pages.
     Create a new storage account in West Central US with account kind set to "StorageV2" and try again.

 ## Managing Azure Subscriptions